rwblokzijl/Msc-thesis-EuroToken/thesis.md

 A second and more user-friendly away to send money is through the already existing chat app PeerChat.
 PeerChat allows users to add each other as contacts and then uses IPv8 to send public key addressed messages.
-Instead of reinventing the wheel we added EuroToken payments to PeerChat.
-This mirrors payment apps like the Chinese WeChat Pay and the Norwegian Vipps.
+Instead of reimplementing contact management, we added EuroToken payments to PeerChat.
+The integration of payments into a chat application mirrors apps like the Chinese WeChat Pay and the Norwegian Vipps.
 We believe this method of payment in the most natural for users.

 \begin{figure}[htp]
 \centering
 \includegraphics[width=.32\textwidth]{./images/4_implementation/wallet/contacts.png}
 \includegraphics[width=.32\textwidth]{./images/4_implementation/wallet/contacts_menu.png}
 \includegraphics[width=.32\textwidth]{./images/4_implementation/wallet/peerchat_send_money.jpg}
-\caption{PeerChat, contacts \cite{SuperAppThesis} and pay via PeerChat}
+\caption{Contacts \cite{SuperAppThesis} and payments via PeerChat}
 \label{wallet_peerchat}
 \end{figure}